Pachinko (TV series): Critical response

-On Rotten Tomatoes, the series is "Certified Fresh" and holds an approval rating of 98% based on 57 critic reviews, with an average rating of 9.20/10.
+On Rotten Tomatoes, the first season holds an approval rating of 97% based on 63 critic reviews.
 The website's critical consensus reads, "Intricate yet intimate, Pachinko is a sweeping epic that captures the arc of history as well as the enduring bonds of family."
-On Metacritic, it has a score of 87 out of 100 based on 29 critics, indicating "universal acclaim".
+On Metacritic, it has a score of 87 out of 100 based on 29 critics.
+The episode "Chapter Seven" was listed as one of the best TV episodes of 2022 by The New York Times, Rolling Stone and Collider.

-The standalone "Episode 7" starring Lee Min-ho and directed by Kogonada is listed as one of the best TV episodes of 2022 by The New York Times, Rolling Stone and Collider.
+The second season has a Rotten Tomatoes approval rating of 97% based on 39 critic reviews.
+The website's critical consensus reads, "Pachinko's second season continues the travails and triumphs of the Baek family with ever-expanding breadth without missing a beat, further cementing this soulful series as one of television's best."
+On Metacritic, it has a score of 87 out of 100 based on 22 critics.